atar9500/RNNewArchitectureDemo/README.md

 ## Results

+The results below has been tested on Samsung Galaxy A70

 |                | Old Architecture | New Architecture |
 | -------------- | ---------------- | ---------------- |
 | Average JS FPS | 2.4              | 58.5             |